nzare/MemorySubsystem/README.md

 7) l2_tlb.c : It contains implementation of functions for L2 TLB i.e. functions to initialize, search, flush and update L2 TLB in case of L2 TLB miss.

-8) segmentation.c : It contains implementation of functions used to initialize, make entry and search the Local and Global Descriptor Tables and to generate the Linear Address from the Logical Address.
+8) segmentation.c : It contains implementation of the functions used to initialize, make entry and search the Local and Global Descriptor Tables and to generate the Linear Address from the Logical Address.

 9) main.c : This is the driver file of the simulation.
 It reads addresses from input text files of the current directory and does a context switch after every 200 reads.
 The files that it reads contains the addresses on which the simulation will run.
 This function will continue reading until all the input files are read.